Catholic priest murdered in western France, says interior minister | DW | 09.08.2021

 Bruno Retailleau, who represents Vendee in the French Senate, expressed shock at the murder.

-"Deeply shocked by the terrible murder of a priest who had taken in his murder into his murderer into his care," Retailleau tweeted.
+"Deeply shocked by the terrible murder of a priest who had taken his murderer into his care," Retailleau tweeted.
 "What was this man still doing in France?"

 Retailleau is a member of the right-wing The Republicans party, which is opposed to the government of French President Emmanuel Macron.